python-cmd2/cmd2/docs/features/argument_processing.rst

 is based on argparse sub-parsers.

-You may add multiple layers of subcommands for your command. ``cmd2`` will automatically traverse and tab-complete subcommands for all commands using argparse.
+You may add multiple layers of subcommands for your command. ``cmd2`` will automatically traverse and tab complete subcommands for all commands using argparse.

 See the subcommands_ example to learn more about how to